 You’re mistaken for passing social selling as another corporate buzz phrase or jargon-frill with nothing of value to a marketer.

 Those who know the phrase and the weight it carries understand it’s a stunningly effective way to sell your products and services online.
-Among those who’ve adopted social selling practises and seen exceptional results are big brands such as Walgreens, SAP, and Symantec.
+Among those who’ve adopted social selling practices and seen exceptional results are big brands such as Walgreens, SAP, and Symantec.

 Social selling is when salespeople use social media to generate leads.
 It can be defined as the art of reaching your prospects on their preferred social media platform, or where they hang out the most, using different methods to educate them, engage them, provide value, build trust, and ultimately, sell.